thiennp/frontend-mastery-hub/levels/25/README.md

-# Level 25: Vue Ecosystem & Tools
+# Level 25: Vue.js Advanced Patterns

 ## Overview
-This level focuses on vue ecosystem & tools and provides comprehensive learning materials, examples, and projects.
+This level focuses on vue.js advanced patterns and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of vue ecosystem & tools
+- Understand the core concepts of vue.js advanced patterns
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns